tigerwill90/fox/README.md

 ```

 #### Tree swapping
-Fox also enables you to replace the entire tree in a single atomic operation using the `Store` and `Swap` methods.
+Fox also enables you to replace the entire tree in a single atomic operation using the `Use` and `Swap` methods.
 Note that router's options apply automatically on the new tree.
 ````go
 package main